 Solar stake lights (phone your local hardware store to see if they have plastic solar lights, or search on trade me “solar LED garden lights” there were 8 for $18.00 as of 1 April 2018)

-A circle cutter, a stake and some Neem Oil
+A hole saw, a stake and some Neem Oil

-First undo the fitting/lid at the top of the solar light and use a circle cutter to cut out a hole part way up the light, take off the base and replace with a stake to get better height, next you pour Neem Oil into the light below the hole, put the lid back on and place beside fruiting trees where you’ve noticed the guava moth.
+First undo the fitting/lid at the top of the solar light and use a hole saw to cut out a hole part way up the light, take off the base and replace with a stake to get better height, next you pour Neem Oil into the light below the hole, put the lid back on and place beside fruiting trees where you’ve noticed the guava moth.

 It’s also a good idea to spray when the fruit first starts to form with a diluted Neem Oil solution, two teaspoons to one litre of warm water mixed with one teaspoon of natural dish wash liquid, do this weekly until there’s no sign of the moth, make the spray fresh each time and if you have any left over spray on leaves and around the base too.